lilyhaswon/cs490/README.md

 # CS490
-School Project about a fictional new app
+School Project about a fictional news app